lemniscus/osmf-verify-contributor/README.md

 so that its "thank-you page" only shows a message of your choice, which may include the OAuth link mentioned above.

-**It sets the status of fee-waiver memberships to "pending" when they are first created.** This extension overrides CiviCRM's behaviour when creating memberships.
-If the membership being created is of the "Fee-waiver member" type, it will not be active initially, but instead will have the status "pending".
+**It sets the status of active contributor memberships to "pending" when they are first created.** This extension overrides CiviCRM's behaviour when creating memberships.
+If the membership being created is of the "Fee-waiver member", "Active Contributor Associate Member" or "Active Contributor Normal Member" type, it will not be active initially, but instead will have the status "pending".

 **It saves the user's verified OSM username and ID to their record in Civi.**
 When a person completes the OAuth process, demonstrating that they own an openstreetmap.org account, this extension saves their OSM user ID and username to custom fields on their Civi contact record.

-**It checks whether the user meets the criteria for fee-waiver membership, and activates the membership if they do.** After a person demonstrates that they own an openstreetmap.org account (using the OAuth process), this extension checks whether that account has enough mapping days in the past year to qualify the person for a fee-waiver membership.
-If so, the extension sets the status of the most recently created fee-waiver membership on the person's record to "new" or "current" as appropriate.
+**It checks whether the user meets the criteria for an active contributor membership, and activates the membership if they do.** After a person demonstrates that they own an openstreetmap.org account (using the OAuth process), this extension checks whether that account has enough mapping days in the past year to qualify the person for an active contributor membership.
+If so, the extension sets the status of the most recently created active contributor membership on the person's record to "new" or "current" as appropriate.

 **It overrides the renewal process in a similar way.** When a person uses a contribution page to apply for membership renewal, this extension sets the status